cooper-roper/crossword_generator/README.md

 - [x] Find/Generate word list
 - [x] Set up database to store word list
 - [x] Generate word list from a topic using word2vec
-- [x] Generate crossword puzzle from list of words
+- [x] Generate crossword puzzle from list of words using backtracking algorithm
-- [x] Generate crossword puzzle clues from list of worsd
+- [x] Generate crossword puzzle clues from list of words